Alexandria's founded by Alexander

 This year, the team of archaeologists, scientists, and workers will be scrutinizing and digging at the Basilica, the Lima Hamam, the Palaestra, the city’s Acropolis, and the Ancient Lycian waterway.

 As mentioned earlier (see: Wonderful Patara!), Patara surrendered to Alexander the Great in 333 BC.
-After his death, the city was occupied in turn by Antigonus Monophthalmus and Demetrios-Poliorketes, finally falling into the hands of the Ptolemies.
+After his death, the city was occupied, in turn, by Antigonus Monophthalmus and Demetrios-Poliorcetes, finally falling into the hands of the Ptolemies.
 It was Ptolemy Philadelphus who, according to Strabo, embellished and enlarged Patara and renamed it Arsinoe after his wife and sister.
 But this change of name was not a success and Patara is the name that stuck.

 No comments: